vasvince98/OtpProject/README.md

 <span style="color:#73130d"> Podman: </span>

 *  I tried running the project with Podman, and it worked partially.
 The images were built, and MySQL was pulled from Docker Hub.
-However, it then attempted to pull my own images from docker.io instead of running them locally, and I have yet to figure out why.
+However, it then attempted to pull my own images from docker.io instead of running them locally, and I have not figured it out yet why.
 Although I will try to figure it out, but I will send to you the Docker version.
 You can find the podman version at branch: try-podman (2023.06.10)

 <span style="color:#73130d"> Makefile: </span>